dullaraviteja7/javascript/README.md

 # devops

-- get a ubuntu vm from clound and isntall below
+- get a ubuntu vm and run steps in setup vm file